-The magnificent mosque was built during the Safavid era, ordered by Shah Abbas I. It is regarded as one of the masterpieces of Persian architecture in the Islamic era.
+The magnificent mosque was built during the Safavid era, ordered by Shah Abbas I. It is located in Isfahan, central Iran, standing in southern side of Naqsh-e Jahan Square.
+The monument is is regarded as one of the masterpieces of Persian architecture in the Islamic era.

 The mosque is registered, along with the Naqsh-e Jahan Square, as a UNESCO World Heritage Site.
-Its construction began in 1611, and its splendour is mainly due to the beauty of its seven-colour mosaic tiles and calligraphic inscriptions.
+Its construction began in 1611, and its splendour is mainly due to the beauty of its seven-colour mosaic tiles and calligraphic inscriptions- characteristics of Persian Islamic architecture.

 The mosque is depicted on the reverse of the Iranian 20,000 rials banknote.

-Here are IRNA’s photos of the beautiful mosque:
+Here are IRNA’s photos of this Persian architecture masterpiece: